pbhogan/sterile/README.markdown

     " Hello  world! ".transliterate # => "Hello world!"

-Similar to gsub, except it works in between HTML/XML tags and yields text to a block.
-Text will be replaced by what the block returns.
+Iterate over all text in between HTML/XML tags and yield text to a block, replace by what the block returns.

     "Only <i>uppercase</i> the <b>text</b> in this".gsub_tags { |t| t.upcase }

-Iterates over all text in between HTML/XML tags and yield to a block.
+Iterate over all text in between HTML/XML tags and yield to a block.

     "Only <i>output</i> the <b>text</b> in this".scan_tags { |t| puts t }